 To provide multifaceted care, we use state-of-the-art pathology, radiology, and radiation oncology services, which allow us to limit radiation exposure while performing the most sophisticated radiological studies.
 Our pathology department, together with our genetic and genomics programs, offers access to the newest molecular tests, including tumor sequencing.
 We help you set up these appointments and are in constant communication with our families.

 Several of our faculty members actively perform and lead research efforts in bone marrow, cellular therapy, lymphoma, and Langerhans cell histiocytosis, among others.
-The Division of Pediatric Hematology-Oncology is a member of the Children’s Oncology Group, the Pediatric Blood and Marrow Transplant Consortium, and the North American Consortium of Histiocytic Disorders.
+The Jack Martin Division of Pediatric Hematology-Oncology is a member of the Children’s Oncology Group, the Pediatric Blood and Marrow Transplant Consortium, and the North American Consortium of Histiocytic Disorders.

 Blau Center for Children with Cancer and Blood Disorders

 The Blau Center for Children’s Cancer and Blood Disease at Mount Sinai Kravis Children’s Hospital is a newly renovated space that provides a warm, supportive environment, designed specifically to enable our physicians and staff to provide family-centered medical care to children diagnosed with cancer and blood diseases.